-Roast until thermometer inserted into the center of roast registers 115°F for medium-rare, about 1 1/4 to 1 3/4 hours, or 125°F for medium, about 1 3/4 to 2 1/4 hours, depending on the size of the roast.
+Roast until thermometer inserted into the center of roast registers five degrees below your preferred degree of doneness (see Degree of doneness, below), about 1 3/4 to 2 1/4 hours, depending on the size of the roast.
 Turn oven off; leave roast in the oven, without opening door, until a thermometer inserted into the center of roast registers the desired temperature, 30 to 50 minutes longer.
-(See temperature chart, above.)

 Transfer roast to carving board and let rest 15 to 20 minutes.
 Slice meat crosswise as thinly as possible and serve.